-A 96-week, double-blind, placebo-controlled research study to evaluate the effectiveness and safety of investigational products, SRP-4045 and SRP-4053, in patients with Duchenne muscular dystrophy.
+A 96-week, double-blind, placebo-controlled followed by a 48 week open label extension research study to evaluate the effectiveness and safety of investigational products, SRP-4045 and SRP-4053, in patients with Duchenne muscular dystrophy.

 Duchenne muscular dystrophy (DMD) is a rare, life-shortening genetic disorder that affects boys and causes their muscles to break down and lose strength over time.
 DMD is caused by specific errors (mutations) in the gene that codes for dystrophin.
 Dystrophin is a protein that plays a key role in the function of muscle cells and protects them from damage as muscles contract and relax.
 These mutations in the dystrophin gene lead to a lack of dystrophin protein in muscles.
 Without enough dystrophin, muscles gradually grow weaker until they can’t move at all, and eventually breathing and heart function are lost.
 Sarepta's investigational therapies, SRP-4045 and SRP-4053, are being evaluated in the ESSENCE study as an approach to help muscles make a shorter form of dystrophin protein and possibly slow the progression of DMD.

 Duchenne is caused by mutations to the dystrophin gene.
 Most commonly, one or more exons (a portion of the gene) are missing, and the remaining exons don’t ﬁt together properly.
 Because of this error, cells cannot make dystrophin, a protein muscles need to work properly.
 Without dystrophin, muscle cells are damaged, and, over time, are replaced with scar tissue and fat.

 Our investigational therapies in the ESSENCE study use a technique referred to as exon skipping.
 Skipping a specific exon next to the mutation is intended to allow the body to make a shortened form of the dystrophin protein.